 UPDATE: They are currently not cruising, but you can access some great NCLEX study resources from NRSNG including their NCLEX Practice Questions, MedMaster Course, Loads of Free NCLEX Cheat Sheets, and excellent books.
-You can also check out our guide on How to Pass the NCLEX with 75 Question in 1 attempt.
+You can also check out our guide on How to Pass the NCLEX with 75 Question in 1 attempt and our mega resources post with tons of great NCLEX questions and study resources.
 We will update this post when the next cruises are available.

 My friend Renee Thompson has solved a huge problem for nurses with her NCLEX cruise and CEU cruises for nurses.

 I’ve been hearing about the study and CEU cruises for years, but frankly many of them I saw looked a bit sketchy.
 I had never met anyone who had been on one, nor did I know of any of the providers that were organizing them.
 I’m sure they provide a great value, but I just wanted something to convince me.

 So when my friend Renee Thompson told me she and with Dr. Louise Jakubik would be organizing these nursing cruises, I was SO excited!
 These ladies are some of the most dynamic and impactful nursing thought leaders I know.
 Everything they create is awesome, provides incredible value, and their seminars always leave nurses feeling pumped.

 I am confident that their NCLEX cruise and CEU cruises for nurses are going to be the best around, and you have the chance to experience that for yourself starting May 2016.

 By the time you have completed 2 years of nursing school, you’re spent.
 You desperately need a vacation, but you also need to prepare for the NCLEX exam.
 Lucky for you, with the Cruise to NCLEX Success, you can have your cake and it eat too.
 In this case, have your cruise and study too!